 Final review reminder

-The team should understand the sequence, lift controls, exclusion zones, access method, stability hold points, stop-work points, and who to contact if conditions change.
+Talk it through on site, not just hand it over.
+The team needs the sequence, the lift controls, the exclusion zones, the access, the hold points, the stop-work trigger and who to ring if things change.

 Official guidance